poult-lab/daily-word/english_words_ learning.md

-18.membrane /ˈmembreɪn/
+18.mucous /ˈmjukəs/

-[n] "a very thin layer found in the structure of cells in plants"
+[adj] Healthy, skin, mucous membranes, and cilia are natural barriers to many viruses.

-19.abundant [əˈbʌndənt]
+"relating to, producing, covered with, or of the nature of [mucus]"

-[adj] Fish are abundant in the lake.
+19.membrane /ˈmembreɪn/

-"existing in large quantities; more than enough" -plentiful-
+[n] "a very thin layer found in the structure of cells in plants" "膜"